pip-templates/pip-templates-microservice-dotnet/doc/Development.md

 ## <a name="install"></a> Installing

-Once your environment is ready you can check out the microservice's source code from the GitHub repository:
+Once your environment is ready, you can check out the microservice's source code from the GitHub repository:
 ```bash
 git clone https://github.com/pip-templates/pip-templates-microservice-dotnet.git
 ```